wenxinwilliam/VideoJSXBlock-Pro/README.md

   >Go to Settings -> Advanced Settings and set advanced_modules to ["videojs"].

 ## Suggestions:
-  Keep the user "edxapp" clear of the privilege "sudo", you ought to switch user to "edustack" if you need the superior authority.
+  Keep the user "edxapp" clear of the privilege "sudo", you ought to switch the current user to "edustack" if you need the superior authority.